tiprankstipranks

 Disruptions to our product delivery systems and failure to effectively manage inventory based on business trends across various distribution channels could have a material adverse effect on our business, financial condition, results of operations, and liquidity.

 Our products are manufactured overseas and most of our products are shipped via ocean freight carriers.
 The trend-focused nature of the fashion industry and the rapid changes in customer preferences leave us vulnerable to the risk of inventory obsolescence.
-Our reliance upon ocean freight transportation for the delivery of our inventory exposes us to various inherent risks, including port congestion, severe weather conditions, natural disasters, and terrorism, any of which could result in delivery delays and inefficiencies, increase our costs, and disrupt our business.
+Our reliance upon ocean freight transportation for the delivery of our inventory exposes us to various inherent risks, including those stemming from port congestion, port worker strikes, severe weather conditions, natural disasters, and terrorism, any of which could result in delivery delays and inefficiencies, increase our costs, and disrupt our business.
 Any severe and prolonged disruption to ocean freight transportation could force us to rely on alternate and more expensive transportation methods.
 Efficient and timely inventory deliveries and proper inventory management are important factors in our operations.
 Inventory shortages can adversely affect the timing of shipments to customers and diminish sales and brand loyalty.
 Conversely, excess inventories can result in lower gross profit due to the increased discounts and markdowns that may be necessary to reduce high inventory levels.
 Severe and extended delays in the delivery of our inventory or our inability to effectively manage our inventory could have a material adverse effect on our business, financial condition, results of operations, and liquidity.
-Global inflation has also contributed to higher freight costs, which negatively affected our gross margin and profitability in the year ended December 31, 2023 and may continue to have a negative effect on our future operating results and profitability.
+Inflationary pressures have also contributed to higher freight costs, which negatively affected our gross margin and profitability in previous years, and may have a negative effect on our future operating results and profitability.

 Employment / Personnel - Risk 1